linuxserver-archive/docker-rutorrent-armhf/README.md

 ** Important note for user running services such as a webserver on port 80, change port 80 assignment **

-`** It should also be noted that this container when run will create subfolders ,completed, incoming, sessions and watched in the /downloads volume.**`
+`** It should also be noted that this container when run will create subfolders ,completed, incoming and watched in the /downloads volume.**`

+Umask can be set in the /config/rtorrent/rtorrent.rc file by changing value in `system.umask.set`

 ## Info